iitis/QSWalk.jl/docs/src/demoralization.md

 ## Nonmoralizing model

-Global interaction quantum stochastic walk suffers for creating additional connections.
-For removing such effect, nonmoralizing quantum stochastic walk was introduced, see [here](http://www.rintonpress.com/journals/qiconline.html#v17n1112).
-Such model is constructed in several steps.
-First, the dimensionality is increased, hence to each vertex multidimensional subspaces is attached.
-Then, Hamiltonian and Lindblad operator is increased, furthermore additional Hamiltonian called "local Hamiltonian". is introduced.
+Global interaction quantum stochastic walk suffers from creating additional connections.
+This renders it unsuitable for constructing fast quantum walks on directed graphs.
+To counteract this effect, the nonmoralizing quantum stochastic walk was introduced (see [arXiv preprint](https://arxiv.org/abs/1701.04624) and [its published version](http://www.rintonpress.com/journals/qiconline.html#v17n1112)).
+Such a model is constructed in several steps.
+First, the dimensionality of the system is increased by attaching a multidimensional subspace to each vertex.
+Next, the Hamiltonian and the Lindblad operators are modified, and an additional Hamiltonian - so-called *local Hamiltonian* - is introduced.

-Below we present additional functionalities typical for nonmoralizing quantum stochastic walk.
-By default the the operator is generalized as in the original [paper](http://www.rintonpress.com/journals/qiconline.html#v17n1112).
+Below we present additional functionality useful for analyzing nonmoralizing quantum stochastic walk.
+By default, the operator is generalized as in the original [paper](http://www.rintonpress.com/journals/qiconline.html#v17n1112).

 ```@index
 Order = [:type, :function]